ha-warmup/hacs-warmup/README.rst

 has an API.
 This software enables communication via this API, and allows Home Assistant to read and control the device (currently just this one model).

-Please keep reading below for instructions on how to install and use this component.
+For instructions on how to **install** this component please keep reading below.

 There is more detailed documentation on the API and the information returned from the device on the `documentation wiki <https://github.com/ha-warmup/warmup/wiki>`_.
 If you have issues using this software then please check our `Issue list <https://github.com/ha-warmup/warmup/issues>`_ and if someone else has not already, then do raise a new issue.
 If you wish you become more involved with the project then please see our `guide to contributing <https://github.com/ha-warmup/warmup/blob/master/CONTRIBUTING.md>`_.

 History
 -------